Probing the quantum motion of a macroscopic mechanical oscillator with a radio-frequency superconducting qubit

 In this paper, we report an experimental implementation of an idealized mechanical-cavity quantum electrodynamics system, where a mechanical resonator is repeatedly interrogated by a resonant two-level system.
 The mechanical resonator is a suspended silicon nitride membrane oscillating at $\omega_m/2\pi \sim 4.4$~MHz.
-It is coupled to a heavy-fluxonium circuit, which features simultaneously a low frequency qubit transition~\cite{Zhang2021, Najera2024}, resonant with the MHz mechanical mode, and GHz transitions to higher excited states that can be used to readout and prepare the qubit state deterministically (see \reffig[a]{fig:fig_design}).
+It is coupled to a heavy-fluxonium circuit, which features simultaneously a low frequency qubit transition~\cite{Zhang2021, Najera2024}, resonant with the MHz mechanical mode, and GHz transitions to higher excited states that can be used to read out and prepare the qubit state deterministically (see \reffig[(a)]{fig:fig_design}).
 We rely exclusively on the binary outcomes of qubit measurements to infer the mechanical state.
 Owing to the long mechanical lifetime ($T_1^\mathrm{m} \sim 6$~ms), the qubit interacts with the membrane over 300 times during that interval, extracting information bit-by-bit about its state.
 This process realizes a periodic weak measurement of the mechanical mode, from which we reconstruct the noise spectrum $S_{xx}(\omega)$ of the dimensionless membrane position $\op{x}$ under the influence of the thermal environment of occupation $\nmth$.
 By letting the membrane interact with the qubit either prepared in its ground, or excited state, we probe separately the emission and absorption noise spectra around $\pm \omega_m$.
 This measurement reveals the fundamental quantum asymmetry between emission and absorption processes, proportional to $n_\mathrm{th}$ and $n_\mathrm{th} + 1$ respectively.
 While similar signatures have already been observed through sideband asymmetries under dispersive coupling to microwave~\cite{Peterson2016} or optical~\cite{Safavi2012, Underwood2015, Xia2024} cavities, this is the first time, to our knowledge, the asymmetric mechanical noise spectrum is measured via coupling to a two-level system, as initially proposed theoretically~\cite{Clerk2010, Aguado2000, Gavish2000, Schoelkopf2003}.
-Most importantly, given the mass of our system ($M\sim 5.3 $~ng), the postulated Diósi-Penrose gravitational collapse time~\footnote{This estimate relies on several debated assumptions; for a detailed discussion see~\refapp{sec:diosi_penrose}, Ref.~\cite{Gely2021} and references therein.} $\tau_G \sim 0.5$~ms is comparable to the mechanical decoherence time $\tau_\text{th} = 2T_{1}^m/n_{\textrm{th}}\sim 0.3$~ms, positioning our experiment in a regime where gravitational effects could become experimentally relevant~(see \refapp{sec:diosi_penrose}).
+Most importantly, given the mass of our system ($M\sim 5.3 $~ng), the estimated Diósi-Penrose gravitational collapse time~\footnote{This estimate relies on several debated assumptions; for a detailed discussion see~\refapp{sec:diosi_penrose}, Ref.~\cite{Gely2021} and references therein.} $\tau_G \sim 0.5$~ms is comparable to the mechanical decoherence time $\tau_\text{th} = 2T_{1}^m/n_{\textrm{th}}\sim 0.3$~ms, positioning our experiment in a regime where gravitational effects could become experimentally relevant~(see Methods).
+More generally, by bringing cQAD into the MHz regime, this platform opens the way to interferometric tests of objective-collapse models in the phenomenologically relevant parameter range (see Methods).